khalid-hussain/shaheen/chap19.md

 eyes, "He is dead.
 I think he poisoned himself."

-In the corner of one side of the room, a pen, an inkpot and some papers were lying on a small table Badr Bin Mughira picked up a few papers that had Abu Dawood's writings on them.
+In the corner of one side of the room, a pen, an inkpot and some papers were lying on a small table Badr bin Mughira picked up a few papers that had Abu Dawood's writings on them.
 On Bashir's cue, the soldiers picked up Abu Dawood and lay him on the bed.